hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 name: workstation-setup-6
 Clone the Training Repo
 -------------------------
 Run the following commands to clone the training repository from GitHub.
 Make sure you are in the 'azure' subdirectory.
+Run the Windows workstation commands if you have a cloud workstation provided by your instructor.
+Run the Cloudshell commands if you're using Azure Cloudshell in a browser window.

+Windows Workstation Commands
 ```powershell
 cd ~/Desktop
 git clone https://github.com/hashicorp/se-terraform-vault-workshop